‘The Young And The Restless’ Spoilers For The Next Two Weeks: Victor Panics – Philly Reunites

 Fresh The Young And The Restless spoilers reveal a secret falls into the wrong hands, but with so many secrets abounding right now, which is it?
 Bella’s paternity?
 Christian’s paternity?
 Victor plotting with Chloe?
 Also, Reed’s secret admirer begins to get obsessive, and Cane worries that Juliet Helton (Laur Allen) could still wreck his marriage and that has him stressed out.
 Billy makes a confession this week.

-According to new The Young And The Restless spoilers from Soap She Knows, Billy is stuck on Vikki despite problems this week because she’s hiding the Victor-Chloe secret from him.
-That means Phyllis must face reality about both Billy and Scott Grainger (Daniel Hall) who only kissed her because of the Scotch.
-Scott is more into Sharon Newman (Sharon Case) despite his mom pushing him at Phyllis.
-Scott asks Sharon out on a movie date.
-She accepts!
+According to new The Young And The Restless spoilers from Soap She Knows, Billy is stuck on Vikki, despite problems this week, because she’s hiding the Victor-Chloe secret from him.
+That means Phyllis must face reality about both Billy and Scott Grainger (Daniel Hall), who only kissed her because of the Scotch.
+Scott is more into Sharon Newman (Sharon Case), despite his mom pushing him at Phyllis.
+Scott asks Sharon out on a movie date, and she accepts.

 Don’t miss any new episodes of the CBS soap to see how these The Young And The Restless spoilers for the next two weeks turn out.